List of Hong Kong music awards: The Four Major Awards

 Each year Hong Kong's four main media outlets; RTHK, TVB, CRHK, and Metro Radio; hold their own music award ceremonies.
 These are the four music awards that are given the most attention by the media, fans, and record companies.

 Metro Radio Music Awards

-Metro Radio's music awards (新城勁爆頒獎禮) is usually the first of the four major music award ceremonies and is considered "music's first report card".
+Metro Radio Music Awards (新城勁爆頒獎禮) is usually the first of the four major music award ceremonies and is considered "music's first report card".
 The awards ceremony always takes place on December 26, Boxing Day.
 Metro Radio is known for giving out the most number of awards, with the number of awards increasing almost every year.
 In 2000 they gave out 53 awards, but in 2008 they gave out 137 awards.
 The awards have been held at number of different venues throughout the years.
 In recent years they have been held at HKCEC Hall 3, but in 2008, it moved to the newly opened AsiaWorld Arena.